apollographql/apollo-ios/docs/source/fetching-queries.md

 If you want Apollo to use `GET` instead, pass `true` to the optional `useGETForQueries` parameter when setting up your `HTTPNetworkTransport`.
 This will set up all queries conforming to `GraphQLQuery` sent through the HTTP transport to use `GET`.

 >Please note that this is a toggle which affects all queries sent through that client, so if you need to have certain queries go as `POST` and certain ones go as `GET`, you will likely have to swap out the `HTTPNetworkTransport`.
->Please note that this is a toggle which affects all queries sent through that client, so if you need to have certain queries go as `POST` and certain ones go as `GET`, you will likely have to swap out the `HTTPNetworkTransport`.

 ## JSON serialization